Database Access with Azure PostgreSQL and MySQL | Teleport

 Attach this identity to all Azure VMs that will be running the Database Service.

-Registering the Database Service as Azure AD application is suitable for test and development scenarios, or if your Database Service does not run on an Azure VM.
+Registering the Database Service as a Microsoft Entra ID application is suitable for test and development scenarios, or if your Database Service does not run on an Azure VM.
 For production scenarios prefer to use the managed identity approach.

-Go the the App registrations page of your Azure Active Directory and click on New registration:
+Go to the App registrations page of Microsoft Entra ID and click on New registration:

 Pick a name (e.g. DatabaseService) and register a new application.
 Once the app has been created, take note of its Application (client) ID and click on Add a certificate or secret: